justinmeiners/lisp-interpreter/README.md

 ### Philosophy

-- **Simple**: An interpreter is something that can get really complicated by fancy features.
-This project doesn't aim to be an optimal, fully featured, or standards compliant Scheme implementation, just a robust scripting foundation.
+- **Simple**: An interpreter is something that can easily get complicated with fancy features.
+This project doesn't aim to be an optimal, fully featured, or standards compliant Scheme implementation.
+It is just a robust foundation for scripting.
-- **Data & Code**: Lisp is undervalued as a JSON or XML alternative.
-This implementation provides support for working with data or code.
+- **Data & Code**: Lisp is undervalued as an alternative to JSON or XML.
+This implementation provides first-class support for working with data or code.
 - **Unintrusive**: Just copy in the header and source file.
 Source code should be portable between major platforms.
 - **Unsurprising**: You should be able to read the source code and understand how it works.
 The header API should work how you expect.